jeff-wangzhen/kill370354.github.io/README.md

 # Personal-Homepage
-It is my personal homepage, which may be badly.
+It is my personal homepage, which may be bad.